mirkosertic/ESP32MusicBox/README.md

 - Leds green to red - While changing volume
 - Keep button 1 pressed during startup.
 Leds will turn blue to indicate Bluetooth Speaker mode.
 - Yellow flashing LEDs indicate a Bluetooth pairing request while in Speaker mode.
 Press button 1 again to confirm the pairing.
 LEDs will flash in blue to confirm pairing
+- Keep button 1 and button 2 pressed during playback to start from beginning